openfl/OpenFLDevelopersGuide/http-communications/web-service-requests.md

 [http://service.example.com/?method=getItem&amp;id=d3452](http://service.example.com/?method=getItem&amp;id=d3452)

-To access a REST-style web service with ActionScript, you can use the URLRequest, URLVariables, and URLLoader classes.
+To access a REST-style web service with Haxe, you can use the URLRequest, URLVariables, and URLLoader classes.
 In JavaScript code within an AIR application, you can also use an XMLHttpRequest.

-Programming a REST-style web service call in ActionScript, typically involves the following steps:
+Programming a REST-style web service call in Haxe, typically involves the following steps:

 1. Create a URLRequest object.
 2. Set the service URL and HTTP method verb on the request object.